-For this year, approximately 15 exploration wells are forecasted to be drilled focusing on shallow water wells and deepwater wells.
+For the next two years, approximately 15 exploration wells are forecasted to be drilled each year focusing on shallow water wells and deepwater wells.
 Apart from wells, exploration activities also include non-seismic, seismic and geological studies which are crucial for de-risking and maturing of prospects.
 Adoption of the latest technological advancements and innovative solutions by the OGSE sector will significantly enhance the success of the exploration activities.

 The next phase for upstream operations is the development phase, where optimum efficiency and cost-effective activities will ensure the successful delivery of projects.
 This, in turn, will create a cyclical impact, fostering the development of additional projects that benefit the entire ecosystem.
-Over the next three years, more than 400 wells are forecasted to be drilled, and approximately 23 upstream projects are expected to be executed.
-This includes the construction of three offshore Central Processing Platforms (CPPs), three onshore facilities and fabrication and installation of approximately 700 km of pipelines.
+Over the next three years, more than 400 wells are forecasted to be drilled, and 39 upstream projects are expected to be executed.
+This includes the construction of three offshore Central Processing Platforms (CPPs), three onshore facilities and fabrication and installation of approximately 900 km of pipelines.
 It is vital for the OGSE sector and industry players to rally together in achieving industry competitiveness, operational efficiency, and effective project deliveries.
 This collaboration will underpin a value-driven and sustainable ecosystem, ensuring the success of the development projects.

-PETRONAS, as the custodian of petroleum operations in Malaysia, aims to optimise oil and gas supply while enhancing production efficiency.
+PETRONAS as the custodian of petroleum operations in Malaysia, aims to optimise oil and gas supply while enhancing production efficiency.
 To ensure optimal production of the producing fields and facilities, approximately 367 facilities improvement plans (FIPs) are planned annually for the next three years.
 These include KGA Pipeline Replacement, HP Compressor Engineering, Procurement, Construction, Installation and Commissioning (EPCIC) and F6 Rejuvenation Project Gas Turbine Generator (GTG) Replacement.
 Additionally, FIPs contribute to decarbonisation initiatives by helping to curb flaring at new onshore facilities.

 Finally, the decommissioning activities of matured assets in Malaysian upstream operations are essential to restore the area to a safe and environmentally stable condition.
 Additionally, these activities include assessing unused assets for potential repurposing.
-For the next three years, decommissioning plans include the plugging and abandonment of approximately 153 wells and the abandonment of about 37 offshore facilities and one onshore facility relating to the section of the Sabah-Sarawak Gas Pipeline (SSGP) that runs through Lawas, Limbang, Miri and Bintulu in Sarawak.
+For the next three years, decommissioning plans include the plugging and abandonment of approximately 153 wells and the abandonment of about 37 offshore facilities and one onshore facility i.e. Sabah-Sarawak Gas Pipeline (SSGP).